-To encourage cross-regional cooperation, individual modules of this project will also be expanded to include the target countries of Zambia and Zimbabwe.
-Specifically with the introduction of the SEED Starter Programme, aspiring entrepreneurs are being supported in the early phase of their business development and are receiving direct support for their market entry.
-The SEED Replicator Programme promotes the duplication of successful eco-inclusive business models from across the globe and their adaptation to local requirements, providing operational support to the beneficiaries of the programme in the development process.
-Additionally, SEED will implement a Training-of-Trainers cycle in its Business Development Services Support+ work area.
-Furthermore, the most promising and innovative eco-inclusive enterprises in the target countries will be honoured with SEED awards.
+To encourage cross-regional cooperation, individual modules of this project were expanded to include the target countries of Zambia and Zimbabwe.
+Specifically with the introduction of the SEED Starter Programme, aspiring entrepreneurs were supported in the early phase of their business development and received direct support for their market entry.
+The SEED Replicator Programme promoted the duplication of successful eco-inclusive business models from across the globe and their adaptation to local requirements, providing operational support to the beneficiaries of the programme in the development process.
+Additionally, SEED implemented a Training-of-Trainers cycle in its Business Development Services Support+ work area.
+Furthermore, the most promising and innovative eco-inclusive enterprises in the target countries were honoured with SEED awards.

-In terms of the regional challenges posed by climate change, agricultural sector issues such as renewable energy and waste management are of particular relevance in this project and are specifically addressed by the project’s activities.
-In the project’s principal target country, Malawi, SEED will implement an extensive policy-development and prototyping programme to accompany its direct enterprise support activities in order to improve the framework conditions for eco-inclusive enterprises in the country.
+In terms of the regional challenges posed by climate change, agricultural sector issues such as renewable energy and waste management were of particular relevance in this project and were specifically addressed by the project’s activities.
+In the project’s principal target country, Malawi, SEED implemented an extensive policy-development and prototyping programme to accompany its direct enterprise support activities in order to improve the framework conditions for eco-inclusive enterprises in the country.

-Throughout the project, adelphi continuously evaluates the development of social and ecological effects and publishes the results.
-As part of SEED's project management, adelphi is responsible for overall coordination of activities and programs.
+Throughout the project, adelphi continuously evaluated the development of social and ecological effects and publishes the results.
+As part of SEED's project management, adelphi was responsible for overall coordination of activities and programs.